LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 The ability to selectively attend to a target speech stream in the presence of competing sounds is required to communicate in everyday listening environments.
-Evidence suggests that attention can influence auditory stream formation;[@ShammaEtAl2011] for listeners with peripheral hearing deficits, changes in the encoding of stimuli often result in impaired selective attention and consequent difficulty communicating in noisy environments.[@ShinnCunninghamBest2008]  In many situations (e.g., a lively debate around the dinner table), the ability to rapidly switch attention among multiple interlocutors is also necessary for successful communication.
-Larson and Lee showed that when cueing listeners in a target detection task to either maintain attention to one stream or switch attention to the other stream mid-trial, switching attention both reduced accuracy and led to longer response latency *even on targets prior to the attentional switch*.[@LarsonLee2013a] This suggests that the act of remembering or preparing to switch imposes some degree of mental effort or cognitive load that can compromise the success of the listening task.
+Evidence suggests that listener attention influences auditory stream formation;[@ShammaEtAl2011] for listeners with peripheral hearing deficits, changes in the encoding of stimuli often result in impaired stream selection and consequent difficulty communicating in noisy environments.[@ShinnCunninghamBest2008]  In many situations (e.g., a debate around the dinner table), it is also necessary to rapidly switch attention among multiple interlocutors — in other words, listeners must be able to continuously update what counts as foreground in their auditory scene, in order to keep up with a lively conversation.

+Prior results show that when cueing listeners in a target detection task to either maintain attention to one stream or switch attention to another stream mid-trial, switching attention both reduced accuracy and led to longer response latency *even on targets prior to the attentional switch*.[@LarsonLee2013a] This suggests that the act of preparing or remembering to switch imposes some degree of mental effort or cognitive load that can compromise the success of the listening task.
 Given that listeners are aware of linguistic cues to conversational turn-taking,[@deRuiterEtAl2006] the pre-planning of attention